thaliaarchi/repo-archival/usenet.md

 ## Larry Wall

-Searched "Larry Wall" in mod.sources.
+Searched "Larry Wall" in net.sources and mod.sources.
 Many posts use patch and several use Configure or makekit.

-TODO: Search "Larry Wall" in net.sources.

 ### rn